GLOBAL MARKETS-Shares slip, euro gains as ECB seen poised to act

 German 10-year yields, the benchmark for euro zone borrowing, rose to 1.361 percent.

-Brent crude futures fell and U.S. crude rose in choppy trade as U.S. and Chinese economic data provided support to prices recently under pressure from increasing global oil production.

-Brent futures for July settled down 1 cent at $108.82 a barrel.
-U.S. crude rebounded to settle up 19 cents at $102.66 a barrel.
-(Reporting by Herbert Lash; Additional reporting by Nigel Stephensen; Editing by Chizu Nomiyama, Dan Grebler and Meredith Mazzilli)
+Brent crude oil futures slipped toward $108 a barrel, reflecting weak European refining demand.
+Brent futures for July were down 27 cents at $108.56 a barrel.
+U.S. crude was down 6 cents at $102.41 a barrel.
+(Reporting by Herbert Lash; Additional reporting by Nigel Stephensen; Editing by Chizu Nomiyama and Dan Grebler)

 * Analysts expect consumption to keep growing in coming years